-A few days later, we got a call from Glen to ask about our return policy.
-The problem?
-Although Glen had considered the size of the urn capacity-wise, he hadn’t thought about the final placement of the urn.
-His brother’s final resting place was intended to be a niche in a columbarium.
-When Glen looked at the paperwork, he saw that the niche was only 10 inches tall—the 11 ¼ inch high raku urn was not going to fit into the niche.
-The good news was that we had several 220 cubic inch urns under 10 inches tall, and Glen had not yet placed the ashes in the urn he purchased.
-We made a simple exchange, and Glen was relieved to get an urn that honored his brother at the size he really needed.
+A few days later, we got a call from Cynthia wondering about our return policy.
+Cynthiaís issue?
+She had considered the size of the urn capacity-wise, but she hadnít considered the final placement of the urn.
+The family had arranged to place the urn in a columbarium, and the beautiful glass urn was too tall for the niche.
+The good news was that we had several 220 cubic inch urns under 10 inches tall, and Cynthia had not yet placed the ashes in the glass urn.
+We made a simple exchange, and Cynthia was pleased to find an urn that memorialized her father and fit the final resting place.

 When choosing an urn, it is important to think about where you will be placing the urn, as well as the size needed to hold the ashes.
 The cremation urn can be any dimension if you plan to display it in a home setting or if you wish to bury it.
 But if you are using a columbarium, call ahead to find out the niche size before choosing an urn.
 Some columbariums have very compact niches.
 Others have ìfamily nichesî (like family cemetery plots) with room for larger urns or multiple urns.
 For those who need an urn for a compact niche, we often recommend low rectangular urns like the Haven Cedar Cremation Urn.